 Pasta with Zucchini, Olives and Sage

-There are few things I love more than a healthy, delicious pasta sauce that can be whipped up in the time it takes to boil your pasta noodles.
+There are few things I love more than creating healthy, delicious pasta recipes that can be whipped up in the time it takes to boil your pasta noodles.
 This recipe does so much in a short amount of time and it’s easy to scale up or down, so it’s become my go-to recipe for parties and potlucks.
 You may not think to toss zucchini with olives and sage but they marry beautifully in this simple recipe with strong, fresh flavors.

 - 350-400g rigatoni (or pasta of your choice)